 Students needing interpreting services are encouraged to register early for classes so that appropriate services can be put into place.
 Students should give at least a four week notice of the need for interpreting services before a course begins.
 Students needing interpreting services for events, meetings or other activities on campus should contact the Office for Access Services as soon as the need is known in order to arrange for appropriate interpreting services.

 Students that have been approved for testing accommodations will be given an Instructor Correspondence form.
 Students will need to submit the form to each instructor and discuss testing accommodations.
 It is the student’s responsibility to make arrangements for testing accommodations by contacting the Office for Access Services at least two (2) days before the test is to be taken if a reader is needed.
 For exams that will be taken in the Testing Center, students should contact the appropriate Testing Center at least two (2) days before the test is to be taken.
-Please note that the ICC North Center will provide for extra test time and readers for classes at that site.
+Please note that the North Campus, Testing Center will provide for extra test time and readers for classes at that site.

 East Peoria Campus Academic Building L220

 Mon: 8 am - 4:30 pm; Tue: 8 am - 6 pm; Wed-Fri: 8 am - 4:30 pm

 Mon: 8 am - 6 pm; Tue-Fri: 8 am - 4:30 pm

 Downtown Campus Perley Building